-Phyllis Taoua is associate professor of French and Francophone Studies at the University of Arizona in Tucson.
+Phyllis Taoua is a professor of French and Francophone Studies at the University of Arizona in Tucson.

 AFAS 374 – The Politics of Protest in Africa and the Diaspora